 How to Enjoy the Arts in Concord

 From painting to photography to sculpture, the visual arts community in Concord centers around the aRt Cottage downtown.
 This quaint gallery showcases local Bay Area artists, with new exhibits coming in each month.
 The cottage is open to the public Tuesday through Saturday afternoons, offering free admission in a relaxed, pet-friendly atmosphere.
 The owner of aRt Cottage also teaches personalized classes for individuals or groups to hone skills in ceramics, drawing, painting, sewing, and mixed media.
-In downtown Concord, stop in at the Rachel Amaral Art Gallery to see works from local artists, or take a pottery class at the Red Ox Clay Studio.
+Take a pottery class at the Red Ox Clay Studio for some hands on learning.
 You can also see the amazing creations they have on display.

 Each year in May, art lovers take to the streets in downtown Concord’s Art & Wine (And Beer!)
 Walk, where attendees enjoy local art and music delightfully paired with California wines and local craft beer.
 Tickets can be purchased ahead of time or at the event (where much of the art can is for sale as well), with all event proceeds benefiting the American Association of University Women Concord branch.